emma-chase/emma-chase/README.md

 ## Hi there, I'm Emma 👋
 I am a recent graduate of the University of Iowa where I studied Business Analytics and Psychology.
 I currently work in an analytics role for Innovative Captive Strategies.

+💬 I am always open to connect and work on projects!
+📫 Reach me at: emmachase003@gmail.com
 <!--

 **emma-chase/emma-chase** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.